cloud-bulldozer/browbeat/README.rst

 What is necessary?
 ==================

--  TripleO**

-   Why?
-We use passwordless ssh to reach each controller instance and compute instance.

 -  Ansible

    Why?
 We started with using bash to make changes to the Overcloud, creating complex sed/awks that we get for free with Ansible (for the most part).
 Other monitoring and stress test tools are installed by the respective playbooks when run.

-If you prefer to not use Ansible, the older versions (no longer maintained) of the browbeat.sh can be found in a older commit.

-** If you are interested in contributing a connector for your OpenStack Distribution, please review the Contributing section.

 Detailed Install, Check and Run
 ===============================